davidbragg/pewpewpew/experiments/notes.md

 Let's see if we can figure out what's going on here.

 It doesn't have if I just run `love` by itself.
 It is happening regardless of where I run `love .`.
 It doesn't seem to matter if there's a project in that folder or not.
-That implies there's something in the loader to run a project from a director throwing this.
+That implies there's something in the loader to run a project from a directory throwing this.

 I'm not particularly worried about it for this project.